 Which brings me to:

-Therapist platforms are actually a wonderful way to find a therapist, because you get a little preview before committing.
-But people can get tripped up during the search process because there are SO MANY OPTIONS.
-So we get decision fatigue and never make a move.
-(And, if decision fatigue is a theme in your life, check out my post on how to stop procrastinating RIGHT NOW).
+Of course, googling a therapist is always an option.
+But you might get tripped up during the search process because there are SO MANY OUT THERE.
+Decision fatigue might set in before you even make the first call, which could leave you back at square one (And, if decision fatigue is a theme in your life, check out my post on how to stop procrastinating RIGHT NOW).

-Additionally, there are a lot of mental health platforms popping up these days, which can make the search for a therapist feel even more overwhelming.
+Of course, there are a ton of mental health platforms popping up these days, which can make the search for a therapist feel even more overwhelming.

 So I am going to keep this simple.
 These are my 3 favorites: